 Even if you go to court and win, the other person cannot be forced to pay more than they can reasonably afford.
 If the other person is not employed and has no assets, it may be very difficult to recover the money owed to you.

 In making the decision as to whether to take the other driver to court you need to consider the financial position of the other person.
 If the other person is offering part payment or payment by installments it may be better to accept this rather than go to court.
 You may have to accept a smaller amount of money than you expected to get the other party to pay.
 You can record the agreement in an Enforceable Payment Agreement (EPA) Form P2, so that if the other driver defaults on two or more repayments you can enforce the money owed to you in Court.

 If an agreement is reached on settlement it should be recorded in writing and signed by the person or people agreeing to pay.

 You can start by offering a figure 10% or 20% higher and come down later if you want.
 For example, if you are advised that the other driver will ultimately be 50% liable, you may suggest they are 60% or 70% liable.

 It is easy, particularly for uninsured drivers, to feel intimidated by insurance companies.
 They often refuse to negotiate at first and often will refuse to admit any liability on the part of their insured driver.
-It is important not to give up at this point.
-Keep trying to make offers.
+Remember that you are not making a claim on the other person’s insurance, but do not give up.
 Insurance companies prefer to settle disputes out of court just like everyone else.
 This is because it is often time consuming and more expensive to take a matter to court.

 Maintain contact with the insurance company.
 Always let them know if you change your address or phone number because if they don’t hear from you they will assume that you don’t want to negotiate.